Bridge of Sighs (Robin Trower album)

-Bridge of Sighs is the second solo album by the English guitarist and songwriter Robin Trower.
+Bridge of Sighs is the second solo album by guitarist and songwriter Robin Trower.
 Released in 1974, it was his second album after leaving Procol Harum, and was a commercial breakthrough for Trower.
 Songs such as "Bridge of Sighs", "Too Rolling Stoned", "Day of the Eagle" and "Little Bit of Sympathy" became live concert staples.

 History

 The album was produced by organist Matthew Fisher, formerly Trower's bandmate in Procol Harum.
 Acclaimed Beatles engineer Geoff Emerick was this album's sound engineer.

 In an interview with Guitar World, Trower explained how the album got its title.
-Robin said that he had had the first line of the song for years and one day saw some sport pages which listed a racehorse called Bridge of Sighs, which he thought would be a great title.
+Robin said that he had the first line of the song for years and one day saw some sport pages which listed a racehorse called Bridge of Sighs, which he thought would be a great title.
+The horse likely got its name from the famous Bridge of Sighs in Venice, Italy, built in the 1600s.

-Bridge of Sighs was the second Trower release to feature cover art by "Funky" Paul Olsen.

-Bridge of Sighs (Chrysalis 1057) reached #7 in the United States during a chart stay of 31 weeks.
+Bridge of Sighs was the second Trower release to feature cover art by "Funky" Paul Olsen, the first being 1973's Twice Removed from Yesterday.
+Early printings of the original album cover had the front image upside-down and were more greenish in colour.
+The album reached Number 7 in the United States during a chart stay of 31 weeks.
 It was certified Gold on 10 September 1974.

-Early printings of the original album cover had the front image upside-down and were more greenish in colour.
+The album was remastered and remixed in 1999 with five bonus tracks recorded on 29 May 1974 for KMET radio at The Record Plant in Los Angeles.
+It was remastered once again and released in 2007 with eight bonus tracks from BBC Radio 1's "John Peel Sessions" made on 28 January and 5 March shows.

+A four-CD expanded version was released in 2024.
+It includes 2024 remaster of album, outtakes and full performance of concert from 1999 reissue.